Just because you rail against what is wrong does

 his disciples to ask, "Are you the one who is to come, or should we look for expectations, outside the paradigm?
-Jesus seemingly wasn't doing anything political or powerful to set the world of Israel right.
-Nothing a Messiah bunch of undeserving people–some being outright sinners–of their physical and mental ills, as far as John could see he was mostly teaching some kind of strange message in parables.
-And Jesus was allowing himself to be surrounded by a rabble of ignorant fishermen, publicans, and thinking was obviously.
-"What was the good in that?"
+Yeshua seemingly wasn't doing anything political or powerful to set the world of Israel right.
+He was doing nothing a Messiah bunch of undeserving people–some being outright sinners–of their physical and mental ills, as far as John could see he was mostly teaching some kind of strange message in parables.
+And Yeshua was allowing himself to be surrounded by a rabble of ignorant fishermen, publicans, and thinking was obviously.
+"What or where was the good in all that?"

 Where was the progress in setting up the kingdom of God on earth?
 This is what a Messiah is supposed to do, but John didn't see that that the representative of God could have.
-Not only was there this lack of progress, but there was no diminution of the oppressive power and yoke
+Yet not only was there this lack of progress, but there was no diminution of the oppressive power and yoke